 Videolaryngostroboscopy

-This detailed visual exam helps us evaluate how your child's vocal cords vibrate while they make sounds.
+The gold standard for evaluating the vocal cords and voice box, this detailed visual exam helps us evaluate how your child's vocal cords vibrate while they make sounds.
 A tiny camera attached to a small tube called an endoscope is inserted through the nose and allows us to see your child's vocal cords and larynx (voice box).
-A flashing strobe light simulates slow motion video images of your child's vocal cords.
-This test allows your child's team to look for any growths, paralysis, irregular movements, or throat strain involving the vocal cords.
+The camera records while a flashing strobe light simulates slow motion video capture of the vocal cords moving.
+Compared to a still photo, this video allows your child’s provider to see subtle changes in how the voice box and throat function when your child makes different sounds.
+This test allows your child's team to look for any growths, paralysis, irregular movements, or throat strain involving the voice box.
 Videolaryngostroboscopy is essential to reach an accurate diagnosis and determine the best treatment for your child.
+It is typically only available at highly specialized voice care centers, like those at Duke.

 The exam takes just a few minutes, and every effort is made to provide a positive experience for your child and family.
-Your child's nose will be sprayed with a numbing medicine to minimize discomfort.
-At the Duke Children’s Health Center, a Child Life Specialist is available to help explain what will happen during the exam and provide additional comfort.
+Your child's nose will be sprayed with a numbing medicine to minimize discomfort and enlarge the space inside the nose, making it more comfortable to pass the camera.
+At our Duke Children’s Health Center location, a child life specialist is available to help explain what will happen during the exam and provide additional comfort.

 Why Choose Duke

-We use the latest techniques to evaluate your child and recommend the most appropriate treatment, based on their age and condition.
+We evaluate your child and recommend the most appropriate treatment, based on their age and condition.

 Comprehensive Team of Voice Specialists